-So we’ve put together a guide to help you 13 Things You Can Do to Improve Your Crate Digging Etiquette, we hope this will help seasoned diggers and beginners alike to have great vinyl hunting days…
+So I’ve put together this guide together.
+I hope this will help seasoned diggers and beginners alike to have great vinyl hunting days…

 - Pay it forward – treat other people’s records like your own.
 What you pass over will, eventually become part of someone else’s collection.